haltu/muuri/README.md

 ### itemDraggingClass &nbsp;

-This classname will be added to the item element for the duration of drag.
+This class name will be added to the item element for the duration of drag.

 * Default value: `'muuri-item-dragging'`.
 * Accepted types: string.